 There are more people living in the Cultural Corridor neighborhood employed as sales and service workers (55.8%) than almost any neighborhood in the country.
 From fast-food service workers to major sales accounts, sales and service workers make up the largest proportion of our national employment picture.
 But despite that size and importance nationally, this neighborhood still stands out as unique due to the dominance of people living here who work in such occupations.

-In addition, the Cultural Corridor neighborhood stands out for having an average per capita income lower than 95.4% of the neighborhoods in the United States.
+In addition, one of the unique characteristics of the Cultural Corridor neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 95.4% of the neighborhoods in America.

 Did you know that the Cultural Corridor neighborhood has more Haitian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 2.4% of this neighborhood's residents have Haitian ancestry.